milk-v/milkv.io/docs/titan/getting-started/hardware.md

 ## DDR4 DIMM Slot

-The Titan motherboard has two DDR4 slots, which support DDR4 UDIMM modules.
-Both memory slots must be populated, and the two memory modules installed must have identical specifications.
+The Titan motherboard has two DDR4 slots and supports DDR4 UDIMM modules.
+It supports both single-module and dual-module configurations.
+For dual-module configurations, using two modules with matching specifications is recommended for best compatibility.
 For a list of currently verified DDR4 modules, please refer to the following link:

 [DDR4 Support List](https://milkv.io/docs/titan/getting-started/memory)